fkmiec/goscript/README.md

 > $ goscript --delete gofind
 ```

+NOTE: A `go mod tidy` command is issued after a delete in order to ensure the go.mod file only reflects the packages required by current code in the project.
+If you later use the --restore option to recover the command, it may be necessary to use the --goget option to restore any third-party packages to the go.mod file.

 ### Use --restore Option to Restore a Command Previously Deleted or Exported

 The --restore option adds the .go extension back to the source for a command that was preserved from a prior delete or export operation and recompiles the binary.